 He is credited for turntablist cuts/scratches on hip-hop albums:

-Long form mixes from records in his collection:
+And makes long form mixes from records in his collection:

 And archival recordings of live events he has DJed: